 To provide some idea of how much compensation for a horse riding accident you could claim for, you can use the compensation calculator below.

-Please note, however, these figures should be used for indicative purposes only.
+Please note, however, that these figures should be used for indicative purposes only.
 If your claim is successful, it can’t be guaranteed that compensation paid will match those listed in the calculator.
 This means your payout could be higher, or indeed lower.

-To make a successful compensation claim following a horse riding accident, you’ll need to prove how the accident happened, who was to blame, and what equestrian injuries you suffered.
+To make a successful compensation claim following a horse riding accident, you’ll need to evidence prove how the accident happened, who was to blame, and what equestrian injuries you suffered.
 This could include:

 - Camera footage.
 If anybody was videoing the equestrian event in which you were injured, you should ask them for a copy as soon as possible.
 Similarly, if dashcam footage of a road traffic accident involving a horse exists, ask the owner to forward you a copy.